quixio/quix-samples/csharp/sources/azure-iot-hub/README.md

 ### Connection to Quix

 In this code snippet, the service connects to the Kafka topic in Quix.
-Use the Library page in the Quix portal to generate this code for a particular topic in your workspace.
+Use the Samples page in the Quix portal to generate this code for a particular topic in your workspace.
 ```csharp
  // Create a client factory.
 The Factory helps you create a QuixStreamingClient (see below) more easily
 var client = new Quix.Sdk.Streaming.QuixStreamingClient();